Little David Records: Founding

 Kay and Wilson put together a television special in 1969, called The Flip Wilson Special.
 The special led to NBC signing Wilson to a comedy and variety series called The Flip Wilson Show.
 Kay served as executive producer on the popular show, which rated number 2 in its time slot for two of its four years.

 Also in 1970, Kay and Wilson met comedian George Carlin in the course of Carlin appearing on The Flip Wilson Show.
 Carlin was subsequently hired to write for the show, and then he was signed to Little David.
 The label recorded Carlin's live performances at Washington DC's The Cellar Door over two nights in July 1971—this collection was released as FM & AM in January 1972.
 The album won the 1972 Grammy Award for Best Comedy Recording at the 15th Annual Grammy Awards held in March 1973, and its sales were strong.
 Eight months after its release, the album was certified Gold.
 Carlin also changed his artist management to Little David general manager Jack Lewis, who matched Carlin's wild personality.

 Initially, the label was distributed over a network of independent labels.
 In December 1971, Atlantic Records signed a distribution deal with Little David.
 The artist roster at that time consisted of comedians Wilson and Carlin, and singers Kenny Rankin and Dan Cassidy.
 Rankin and Cassidy first met at Phoenix House, a drug rehabilitation community in Manhattan.
 Cassidy had been a copy writer and seaman but learned to play guitar while staying at Phoenix House.

 The staff at the label was kept small, with only three executives on board by 1972.
 Co-founder Wilson did not work in the office because of his performance schedule.
-The executives running Little David were Monte Kay as president, Jack Lewis as general manager, and Robert Hurwitz who worked out of a New York office to cover the East Coast, as well as serving as the label's liaison to Atlantic Records.
+The executives running Little David were Monte Kay as president, Jack Lewis as general manager, and Ben Hurwitz who worked out of a New York office to cover the East Coast, as well as serving as the label's liaison to Atlantic Records.
 Joni Juster covered label promotion liaison duties, and Evelyn Levin managed Kay's artist management business.